Frequent Questions

 2. Retirement.
 Band leader Randy Ellefson gave up in frustration and retired from music in 2016.

 3. Resumption.
 In 2023, Ellefson resumed work with previous singer (#3) Chase Breedlove.
-Both have busy lives, so it two years to wrap it up.
+Both have busy lives, so it two years to wrap it up, and then prepare for release.

 Why is the band considered to be Ellefson/Breedlove and not others, too?